ntua-el19877/Minesweeper/Readme.md

 #### 1. Overview:
 This is a Minesweeper game implemented in JavaFX.
-The game supports two difficulty levels with specific grid dimensions, mine counts, maximum time limit, and the presence of a supermine.
+The game supports two difficulty levels (more can be added manualy [Go to Gameplay](#gameplay)) with specific grid dimensions, mine counts, maximum time limit, and the presence of a supermine.
 The game can load scenario files with different game descriptions, and there is a folder called "medialab" that contains a series of scenario files with necessary information.
 To add new game descriptions navigato to **(7)** .
 The scenario files are named as "SCENARIOID.txt" and have a predefined format.

 #### 2. Requirements:
 To run this game, you need JavaFX 16 installed on your system.